HenrikBechmann/react-infinite-grid-scroller/README.md

 When the user drags and drops an item which exists in the RIGS cache, and with a 'move' `dropEffect`, then RIGS takes care of the data transfer itself.

-However, if the drop involves a 'copy' (a RIGS cache item can only be used for one display instance), then the host has to supply what it considers to be a copy of the item.
-Also, if the item has been moved, but has gone out of scope (as the result of scrolling during the drag operation) and therefore removed from the cache, then a fresh instance of the moved item has to be obtained from the host.
+However, if the drop involves a 'copy', then the host has to supply what it considers to be a copy of the item (a RIGS cache item can only be used for one display instance).
+Also, if the item has been moved, but has gone out of scope as the result of scrolling during the drag operation and therefore removed from the cache, then a fresh instance of the moved item has to be obtained from the host.
 In those cases, RIGS sends out a specialized `getItemPack(index, itemID, context)` call with sufficient information for the host to respond appropriately.
 In this case, the `context` parameter contains the following:

 ```tsx
 const context = {